 How to Get Rid of Negative Equity

-- Pay in one lump sum – The best way to pay off negative equity is by paying the difference in one lump sum.
+- Pay in one lump sum.
+The best way to pay off negative equity is by paying the difference in one lump sum.

 Another option is to sell your vehicle privately.
 Unlike trading in your car, you can typically get more money from a private sale.
-This only works, however, if you can clear enough from the sale to either pay off the loan, or can afford to pay any difference out of pocket.
+This only works, however, if you can clear enough from the sale to either pay off the loan or can afford to pay any difference out of pocket.

 The Bottom Line

-Before you consider refinancing your car loan, make sure you aren’t upside down.
+Before you consider refinancing your car loan, ensure you aren’t upside down.
 Not only will it make it easier to get approved for refinancing, but you won’t have to pay any difference out of pocket.
 When you're ready, you can view and compare refinancing quotes by filling out the simple and free refinance request form on our website.

 Auto Credit Express can also help connect you to a dealer who can assist you with a loan on a new vehicle.
-We work with a nationwide network of special finance dealerships that have the lenders available to help people who are struggling with credit.
+We work with a nationwide network of special finance dealerships that have lenders available to help people who are struggling with credit.
 Our service is free of cost and obligation.
 Simply fill out our auto loan request form and we can get started finding you a local dealer that’s right for you.